Welcome to St. Timothy

 Upcoming Worship Focus

-Still Waters is a half-hour contemplative space that weaves together a reading, prayer, and centering music with a time of meditation.
-We can enter into a space of peace to be still and present with God's sustaining, unifying presence that leads us beside still waters.
-(Psalm 23)
+Still Waters is a half-hour contemplative service that weaves together a reading, prayer, and centering music with a time of meditation.

 St. Timothy is a Reconciling in Christ Congregation